The Amazing Rise of Bilingualism in the United States

 In an earlier post, I described the state of bilingualism in the United States (see here).
 The U.S. Census Bureau does not keep track of those who use two or more languages in their everyday lives, but since 1980 it does ask three language questions: Does this person speak a language other than English at home?
 What is this language?
 How well does this person speak English (very well, well, not well, not at all)?
 These questions were first asked in the census every 10 years, but are now part of the annual American Community Survey (ACS).

 Researcher Jeffrey Bloem at the University of Minnesota helped me extract the appropriate numbers from the IPUMS database which contains the census and ACS data.
-For each year, we tabulated those who spoke a language other than English, as well as English to varying degrees, and worked out a percentage based on the total population.
+For each year, we tabulated those who spoke a language other than English, as well as English to varying degrees (we removed those who did not know English at all as they were not bilingual), and we worked out a percentage based on the total population.
 I then plotted the results obtained.

-As can be seen in the graph on the left (blue function), there is a steady increase of the percentage of bilinguals between 1980 and 2016.
-Back in 1980, the percentage of bilinguals was 10.68% whereas in 2016, the last ACS survey for which we have data, it was 20.14%, practically a doubling of the number.
-If we add a few percentage points to take into account those not included in the survey, the proportion of bilinguals today is probably around 22% of the total population.
+As can be seen in the graph on the left (blue function), there is a steady increase of the percentage of bilinguals between 1980 and 2018.
+Back in 1980, the percentage of bilinguals was 10.68% whereas in 2018, the last ACS survey for which we have data, it was 20.55%, that is 63 million inhabitants.
+The percentage has practically double in thirty eight years.
+If we add a few percentage points to take into account those not included in the survey, the proportion of bilinguals today is probably close to 23% of the total population.

 Of course, this percentage is still low compared to traditionally multilingual countries (for example, in Switzerland some 42% of the population use two or more languages in everyday life) but similar to that of other countries with a world language as a national language (e.g. France with its 20%).